-Chances are you currently have one or more products in your house in need of fixing.
-In this case, you have a difficult decision on your hands: Do you repair or replace it?
+Chances are you currently have one or more products in your house in need of repair.
+You have a difficult decision on your hands: Do you repair or replace it?
 Both involve time and money.

-While a large impact on your decision to buy new products or fix the ones you have will be (understandably) financial, there is also an environmental impact at play.
+An important factor in your decision to buy a new product or fix the one you have is probably the expense.
+Another is the environmental impact, which isn’t always clear.
 After all, if you buy a new product, you’ll have to dispose of the old one.
-But making constant fixes to an outdated model will expend significant resources.
+But making endless repairs to an outdated model can expend significant resources.

 The Energy Impact

-According to the EPA, nearly 40 percent of energy consumed in America is used to generate electricity.
+According to the Environmental Protection Agency (EPA), nearly 40 percent of energy consumed in America goes to generate electricity.
 As a result, the repair vs. replace decision is largely influenced by whether the product in question draws electricity.
-If the product in need of fixing plugs into the wall or uses a battery, there’s likely a more energy-efficient model available for replacement.
+If the product in need of repairs plugs into the wall or uses a battery, a more energy-efficient model is likely available for purchase.

-The American standard for product energy-efficiency is ENERGY STAR, which rates products including appliances and electronics based on their annual energy and water use.
-While introduced in 1992, the standard wasn’t largely implemented until 1996, and electronics manufacturers are always finding ways to improve energy use.
-If you have durable appliances, you may be approaching 15 years of ownership, meaning they were manufactured at the very beginning of the ENERGY STAR era and should be examined carefully for better options.
+The American standard for product energy-efficiency is the EPA’s ENERGY STAR program, which rates products including appliances and electronics based on their annual energy and water use.
+Since it was introduced in 1992 and wasn’t largely implemented until 1996, plenty of old electronics are still consuming more power than modern alternatives.
+If you have durable appliances approaching 20 years of use, they were manufactured at the very beginning of the ENERGY STAR era and should be examined carefully for better options.

 Perform a Self-Diagnosis

-One such resource is Fixitclub.com, which provides repair manuals for everything from cars to window screens.
-If you can identify the problem and the repair process is five steps or less, you’ll often find repair is environmentally-preferred to the impact of transporting new products from the store, opening/disposing of packaging and setting up a new product.
+One DIY resource is Fixitclub.com, which provides repair manuals for everything from cars to window screens.
+If you can identify the problem and the repair process is five steps or fewer, you’ll often find repair is environmentally preferred to the impact of transporting new products from the store, opening/disposing of packaging, and setting up a new product.
 Some other great resources include the electronics-focused doityourself.com and ifixit.com, a home-and-garden repair guide to a variety of different products that you can repair yourself.

 The Warranty Factor

-When buying new products (especially electronic), you’ll often be asked about purchasing a coverage agreement offering repairs if the product malfunctions.
-Most products will come with a one-year coverage plan, meaning the additional plan is likely provided by the retailer or a third-party.
+When buying new products, especially electronics, you’ll often be asked about purchasing a coverage agreement offering repairs if the product malfunctions.
+Most products come with a one-year coverage plan, meaning the additional plan is likely provided by the retailer or a third party.

 Investigate products with trade-in programs, which will collect your old product for refurbishment and reuse.
-This means you can own and use the product for a pre-determined amount of time, then trade it in to the retailer toward the purchase of a new product.
-Common trade-in programs for electronics include Best Buy and RadioShack, but you can always ask about this when purchasing a new product.
+This means you can own and use the product for a pre-determined amount of time, then return it to the retailer for trade-in value that reduces the price of a new product.